Generally when people say something is a "myth", they mean it's not true:

 "I personally think that the Loch Ness monster is actually an unusually large catfish, but that's just a theory."

 In science, though, a theory is a coherent explanation of some set of phenomena, which can be tested experimentally.
-There are a couple of related senses of theory, such as mathematical theories like group theory, that bring together a set of results into a comprehensive framework.
-While there's no element of experimental evidence, the goal is still to explain.
+There are a couple of related senses of theory, for example mathematical sense of theory, as in group theory, meaning a comprehensive framework that brings together a set of results and sets the direction for future research.
+While there's no element of experimental evidence, the goal is still to understand and explain.

 For example, Newton's theory of universal gravitation explains a wide variety of phenomena, including apples falling from trees, the daily tides of the sea and the motion planets in their orbits, by positing that any two massive bodies exert an attractive force on each other, and that this force depends only on the masses of the bodies and the distance between their centers of gravity (more precisely, it's the product of the two masses, divided by the square of the distance, times a constant that's the same everywhere in the universe).